 Line 3b.
 Manure: Assume that applied manure will release N for three years.
 Based on the test of total N in any manure applied, estimate that roughly 50% is available to the crop in the first year, and then 50% of the remaining is released in each of the next two years.
+So, for an application rate of 100 lbs. of N as manure, in year one 50 lbs. would be available, 25 lbs. in year 2, and 12.5 lbs. in year 3.
+Remember to check with your certifier on the days-toharvest interval when using raw manure and allow a minimum of 120 days between application and harvesting.
+Enter estimated phosphorous additions and be aware that some manures have high phosphorous content (Table 8.2.3).
+Assume about 80% of the phosphorous and 90% of the potassium to be available in the first year.

 Remember, any raw manure applications must occur at least 120 days before harvest of a vegetable crop.

 Line 3c.
-Compost: Estimate that between 10 to 25% of the N contained in most composts is available to the crop the first year.
+Compost: Estimate that between 10 to 25% of the N, , 80% of the phosphorous and 90% of the potassium contained in most composts is available to the crop the first year.
+It is important to test each new mix of compost for actual amounts of the different nutrients available.
 Compost maturity will influence how much N is available.
 If the material is immature, more of the N may be available to the crop in the first year.
 A word of caution: Using compost to provide for a crop's nutrient needs is not generally a financially viable strategy.
 The high total volume needed can be very expensive for the units of N available to the crop, especially if trucking is required.
 Most stable composts should be considered as soil conditioners, improving soil health, microbial diversity, tilth, and nutrient retaining capacity.
+Also keep in mind that manure-based composts are potentially high in salts that could become a problem if used yearly.
+Most compost analyses include a measure of electrical conductivity which indicates level of salts present in the finished product.
 Any compost applied on organic farms must be approved for use by the farm certifier.
 Compost generated on the farm must follow an approved process outlined by the certifier.